 Maybe you have home or car repairs, and need to take care of matters as it isn’t really an option.
 This would also make sense, as would other unexpected expenses that you don’t have the funds or savings to cover like medical bills, a funeral, or other emergencies.

 But if you were taking out a loan because you would like to use it for holidays or to buy something you want but don’t necessarily need, this might not be a great idea and you should give it some real thought before signing.
-In this case, you might try to save up for whatever it is, or even half, as the cost of borrowing doesn’t come cheap.
+In this case, you might try saving up money for whatever it is, or even half, as the cost of borrowing doesn’t come cheap.

 One of the more important questions to ask yourself when considering to take out a loan is just how much you can afford.
 The monthly payments are a true measure of what amount you might borrow, or at least afford.
 So depending on your credit score, fees, interest rates and APRs, it’s the monthly payment that is one of the best indicators of what you are able to afford.